Edward Paredes: York Revolution (second stint)

 On March 3, 2020, Paredes signed with the York Revolution of the Atlantic League of Professional Baseball.
-He did not play a game for the team because of the cancellation of the 2020 ALPB season due to the COVID-19 pandemic and became a free agent after the year.
-On April 19, 2021, Paredes re-signed with the team for the 2021 season.
-He became a free agent following the season.
+He did not play a game for the team because of the cancellation of the ALPB season due to the COVID-19 pandemic and became a free agent after the year.

+On April 19, 2021, Paredes re-signed with the Revolution.
+In 35 appearances for York, he compiled a 1-1 record and 3.38 ERA with 32 strikeouts and one save over 32 innings of work.
+Paredes became a free agent following the season.

 Hamilton Cardinals

 On February 22, 2022, Paredes signed with the Hamilton Cardinals of the Intercounty Baseball League.
+He became a free agent following the season.